 Identifying the species of ants infesting your home helps our team at Patton Termite & Pest Control solve your ant issue quickly.
 Our many years of experience with ants and other various pest invaders as well as our continuous education, has made us experts in our field.

 Can you treat ants by yourself, without a professional?

 Most commercially available pesticides (available at hardware stores or big box stores) will kill ants on contact.
 However, this doesn’t address the source of the problem- the colony.
 In order to eliminate the colony, which can be challenging, you first have to find it.
 The ants need to be treated with a special non-repellent class of chemical.
 This “secret weapon” allows the ant to take the chemical back to the nest and wipe out the colony, queen and all!

 The treatment will begin with a thorough inspection of the property.
 Ants can show up around the kitchen sink, but the colony could be in a wall, window casing, or in the base of a rotten tree in the backyard.
 Often times, we will treat inside and outside for the ants.

 Is the treatment safe around my children and pets?

-Yes, If we use ant baits inside they will be applied in small amounts in crack and crevices, or inaccessible places to children and pets.
+Yes, if we use ant baits inside they will be applied in small amounts in cracks and crevices, or inaccessible places to children and pets.
 Any “sprays” we apply will need to be left to dry before children or pets come in contact with the materials.
 This is usually around 20-30 minutes.
-We do our best to use “reduce risk” materials that are still effective.
+We do our best to use “reduced risk” materials that are still effective.